-The tower, which was built for the 1889 Exposition Universelle to celebrate the 100th anniversary of the French Revolution and stands at 1,063 feet tall, has been closed for more than three months as France battled the coronavirus -- the longest the tower has been shut since WWII.
+The tower, which was built for the 1889 Exposition Universelle to celebrate the 100th anniversary of the French Revolution and stands at 1,063 feet tall, has been closed for more than three months as France battled the coronavirus — the longest the tower has been shut since WWII.

-Last month, France started lifting restrictions and on June 2, the country went further, allowing many restaurants, bars, and cafes to open along with swimming pools, beaches, and museums.
+In May, France started lifting restrictions and on June 2, the country went further, allowing many restaurants, bars, and cafes to open along with swimming pools, beaches, and museums.

 Earlier this month, another Parisian icon, the Musée du Louvre, reopened, requiring visitors to wear a mask inside as well as book time slots in advance.
 The adjacent Tuileries Gardens reopened on May 31.

 Disneyland Paris has also opened.